 Focus on diversity, racial equity, and inclusion.

-Build plans based on the concept of “targeted universalism” and the 5 steps framework; develop a plan to address all homeless, and programs for specific populations (eg., Veterans, families, youth, DV, etc.).
+Build plans based on the concept of “targeted universalism” and the 5 steps framework; develop a common goal to address all homeless, with programs designed to meet the unique needs for specific populations (eg., Veterans, families, youth, DV, etc.).

 Include experts who’ve lived unsheltered and other marginalized populations in the planning/design process.